albirar/albirar-root-dependencies/README.md

 If all is OK, the new version of artifact is published at sonatype repositories and, after a while, they be appear on Maven Central.

-## Documentation as a MAVEN site
+## Documenting project

 Any project that should to publish documentation, should to use the Maven site plugin.

-The site will be published at github pages, with a special branch named
+The site will be published with github pages, so as site is for project, the site is published at branch `gh-pages`.